spdegabrielle/rgb-vortex-core/README.md

 **R_ctrl**, **M**, **<** , **>** and **L_Shift** keys are fixed can not be programmed.

-You can repeat steps 2 ~ 5 to program multiple keys in a single session.
+You can repeat steps 2 to 5 to program multiple keys in a single session.

 ### More: